IndigoUnited/js-dejavu/README_website.md

 dejavu depends on [amd-utils](https://github.com/millermedeiros/amd-utils).
 If you use the regular build, you don't need to worry because all functions used from amd-utils are bundled for you.
 If you use the AMD build, learn [how](#taking-it-to-another-level) to setup your loader.
+If you use dejavu on `node`, `npm` will take care of fetching everything for you.

 ## Building dejavu